Graduate Program Requirements

 There is no thesis requirement for the M.A. in History of Art and Architecture.
 Instead, there are two written exams, the Image Exam and the Essay Exam, both of which are offered twice a year, as well as a culminating Oral Exam.
 Students with incompletes in coursework may not take the Image, Essay, or Oral exam.

-The Image Exam is normally given in the morning of the first Saturday in November and the last Saturday in March.
-The Essay Exam is normally given in the afternoon of the first Saturday in November and the last Saturday in March.
-Students may take the Image Exam during their penultimate semester of coursework or later.
+The Image Exam is given during the beginning of November and the last week of March.
+Exact dates to be announced.
+The Essay Exam is given on a susequent day to be announced in both months.
+Students may take the Image Exam durring their penultimate semester of coursework or later.
 Students may take the Essay Exam no earlier than the last semester of coursework.

 In the case of students who take both exams on the same day, the Committee will evaluate the Image Exam first.
 If the student passes the Image Exam, then the Committee will evaluate the Essay Exam.